Skip to main content

 • gameplay

-• “I enjoyed the updates made to the gameplay throughout; the trailer was well put together.”
+• “I enjoyed the updates made to the gameplay and throughout; the trailer was well put together.”

-• “It's okay for the price, but feels a bit slow in some of the later parts, and some upgrades are kind of annoying, such as an upgrade that claims to double enemy health and double enemy loot drops.
-This is a silly upgrade in concept since it just slows down the gameplay.”
+• “Its okay for the price, feels a bit slow in some of the later bits and some upgrades are kind of annoying such as an upgrade that claims to double enemy health and double enemy loot drops which is a bit of a silly upgrade in concept since it just slows down the gameplay.”

-• “Some of the mechanics, like the essence farming, feel like you put more resources into it than you get out of it during the time you play, so it ends up being a pretty pointless resource sink.”
+• “Some of the mechanics, like the essence farming, feel like you put more resources into them than you get out of it during the time you play, ending up as a pointless resource sink.”

 • music